Xevrac/h2m_gscs/README.md

 * Multiplayer Bots
   * Refined codebase compared to the included copy with H2M
   * Enable/Disable DVAR `set enableBotScript "1"` (on) or `set enableBotScript "0"` (off)
+  * Set amount of bots on your server `set botQuota "6"` e.g. sets 6 bot quota, i.e. if a player joins, 5 bots will be present + 1 player (6)
     * Place in your server `.cfg`

 * g_Entity Patch